alcar21/WemosEM/README.md

 Thanks to Dawies [www.domology.es](https://domology.es/medidor-de-consumo-no-invasivo-con-sct013-wemos-d1/) for his contributions and his tutorial

-The sensor uses a Wemos D1 Mini and a Non-invasive Split Core Current Transformer type 100A SCT-013-000, available on eBay.
+The sensor uses a Wemos D1 Mini and PRO and a Non-invasive Split Core Current Transformer type 100A SCT-013-000, available on eBay.
 You can use Current Transformer type calibrated SCT-013-030 (30A), SCT-013-050 (50A) and others.
 Recomended Clamp 30A or higger.

 The sensor samples the current value every 10 seconds and publishes it to a topic via an MQTT broker. you can change this value up to 5 seconds